Author, Mike Smith

 How to make an international money transfer

-All new customers will need an ID check due to financial regulations.
+All new customers will need an ID check due to global financial regulations.

-Most ID checks for individuals are quick and easy.
+These days, most ID checks are quick and easy.
 Your passport number and address is often all that’s needed.

 Step 2 – Lock-in an exchange rate

 Before you can transfer money internationally, you need to lock-in an exchange rate.

 A bank or money transfer company will quote you their latest rate based on the amount of currency you have and the currency you need to buy.

 If you are happy to proceed, the exchange rate is locked-in for you.